 Pets require just as much care and attention as humans do!
 Consider the financial impact of the previously mentioned needs.
 Also consider that our adoption contracts will require that your pet visits a veterinarian and stays current on flea/tick prevention and annual vaccines.

 - If adopting a dog and you have a dog at home, has your dog come in for an interaction?

 We don’t require a meet-and-greet between adoptable dogs and your dog, but it’s a highly encouraged option!
 We’ll also provide you with information on safe introductions at home.

 A: Yes!
 Anyone with an approved application can adopt one of our animals.

 A: You must be 21 years of age or older to adopt from us.
 If you have a cat(s) or dog(s) living in your home already, a maximum of one pet can be unaltered.
 The other pets must be neutered or spayed.
 All cats and dogs in your home must be current on rabies vaccination.
 If you rent your home, we strongly suggest approval from your landlord and any pet deposits paid before taking your new pet home.
-Small children (under the age of 10) living within your household must be present to interact with the dog or cat.
+All family members living within your household must be present to interact with the dog or cat.
 If adopting a dog and you have a dog at home, that dog is welcome to come in for an interaction.

 A: In order to take your pet home with you, please provide the following: